PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 # Princeton Language and Intelligence

 The university spent $9.6M on a new [NVIDIA H100](https://www.nvidia.com/en-us/data-center/h100/) cluster for research involving large AI models.
 The cluster will provide 37 nodes with 8 GPUs per node.
 The H100 GPU is optimized for training transformer models.
+[Learn more](https://pli.princeton.edu/about-pli/directors-message) about this.

 # Overview of using a GPU